ASCM Members receive electronic access to ASCM publications.

 Supply chain managers know that the integrated nature of 21st century supply chains requires the breaking down of operational silos to build a connected, effective entity.
 Different players within the supply chain must be aware of each other’s functions and activities and how these connect to their own roles.
 In this way, the entire supply chain can ensure that it is working toward a common goal and cooperating on the best way to reach it.......Read More

 To implement lean processes properly, first identify business goals.
 Is the objective to reduce product surplus or improve order processing times?
-Is it to enhance customer experiences?
+Is it to enhance Customer Relationships Teams?
 No matter the goal, it must be clearly outlined.......Read More

 Lean is used to describe the elimination of waste, particularly in the form of time, in favor of adding maximum value to a product or service.
 This is primarily accomplished by using feedback — including employee and customer responses — to address areas of inefficiency.
 In fact, studies have shown that an engaged employee — or one who feels valued and listened to by employers — has a direct, positive influence on profitability.......Read More